 Dear [Hiring Manager’s Name],

-With reference to the appointment letter dated [Date], I am writing to formally accept the position of [Job Role] offered to me at [Company Name].
-I confirm that I will be joining on [Joining Date] at [Joining Time].
+With reference to the appointment letter dated [Date], I confirm my acceptance of the [Job Role] position at [Company Name].
+I will be joining on [Joining Date] at [Joining Time].

 Example: